minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 # PathToECUSoftwareVersion

-Absolute path to file storing version information - if disabled the DLT version will be send.
+Absolute path to file storing version information - if disabled the MCT version will be send.

     Default: Function is disabled.